 Kid Made Christmas Napkins

-The Creative Christmas Countdown continues with a Christmas craft that makes a great handmade gift- make Christmas napkins!
+This Christmas craft makes a great handmade gift – handmade Christmas napkins!

 Materials Needed:

-- Cloth Napkins – the best material for stamping on is cotton.
-We made ours (by ripping muslin along the grain and then zig-zag stitching by the edge), but you can also buy either pre-made cloth napkins.
+• Cloth Napkins – the best material for stamping on is cotton.
+We made ours by ripping muslin along the grain and then zig-zag stitching by the edge, but you can also buy pre-made cloth napkins.

 How to Make Your Napkins: